 2.)
 Only final examinations and makeup final examinations are to be given during final examination week.
 Review sessions will be allowed prior to a course section’s assigned final examination date and time provided classroom resources are available.

 3.)
 Examination periods are two hours in length and begin at the following times: 7:30am, 10:00am, 12:30pm, 3:00pm, 5:30pm and 8:00pm.
-While examination periods are scheduled for a two hour duration, the Office of the Registrar does not require instructors to use the full two hour period.
+While examination periods are scheduled for a two hour duration, instructors are not required to use the full two hour period.

 4.)
 Until the final examination schedule has been published and all makeup final examination arrangements have been completed by faculty, students should be prepared to be on campus until the last exam period of final exam week.

 Makeup Final Examination Scheduling:

 a.) two or more final exams/assessments scheduled for the same exam period (direct) or